-In our globalized world, we are enmeshed in both local and global community, and our actions in community effect people all across the planet.
+In our globalized world, we are enmeshed in both local and global community, and our actions affect people across the planet.
 We are dependent on and participate in massive, often unjust, systems.
 We must account for this in the way we practice and participate in the world.
+To become aware of our dependency on others is the first step in taking responsibility for our impact.

-One of the reasons young people so rarely embark on serious meditation practice is lack of community.
-This is something we will change, through giving program participants community and the opportunity to form long term connections to others thinking about similar things, and to work through problems they specifically face together.
-Dharma Gates is an experience that can change the way people relate to themselves, each other, and the world.
-We want to give students the tools to become leaders needed to transform society at its core.
+In the long-term, an organization with significant student membership gains lobbying power on an institutional level to effect structural changes in how collegiate life and culture is organized and administered.
+Dharma Gates aims to change the way people relate to themselves, each other, and the world.
+We want to give students the tools to become the leaders we need in the 21st century to transform society at its core.